 Cape Kiwanda is one of Oregon’s most underrated attractions.
-While it might not appear on lists of Oregon’s top destinations to visit (and is frequently overshadowed by the more popular Cannon Beach nearby), locals and visitors rave about Cape Kiwanda’s haunting beauty, and some would even declare it to be the crown jewel of Oregon’s coastline.
+While it’s frequently overshadowed by the more popular Cannon Beach nearby, locals and visitors rave about Cape Kiwanda’s haunting beauty, and some would even declare it to be the crown jewel of Oregon’s coastline.
 In fact, it’s definitely one of the best stops on an Oregon road trip.

 Cape Kiwanda is the southernmost cape in the Three Capes Scenic Drive and is surrounded by miles and miles of white sand beaches.
-It is located in Pacific City, a quaint fishing town that prides itself in its humble origins and maintains an undeveloped feel, despite its popularity soaring dramatically in recent years.
+It is located in Pacific City, a quaint fishing town that prides itself on its humble origins and maintains an undeveloped feel.

 You must climb the giant sand dune at Cape Kiwanda — it is quite the workout, so don’t be afraid to take breaks.
 At the top, you’ll be treated to spectacular views of the surrounding area.
 In the summer, you might even see whales breaching!

-Once you’re done exploring the cape, you can easily spend the rest of your day at the beach admiring the beauty of Haystack Rock & the sandstone cliffs, picnicking, flying kites, and checking out the tide pools during low tide.
+After exploring the cape, spend time at the beach picnicking, flying a kite, checking out the tide pools during low tide, and admiring the beauty of Haystack Rock and the sandstone cliffs.
 For the more intrepid, Cape Kiwanda is also a popular place to surf and hang glide.

 Cape Kiwanda is oftentimes visited as a day trip from Portland.
 To stay overnight, there’s a wide range of accommodations in Pacific City, including boutique luxury hotels, modest inns, RV parks, and multiple campgrounds.
 It is $10 to park in the official lot near the Pelican Pub and Brewery, which also has a restroom and foot wash station.